KivalEvan/BeatSaber-EditorEnhanced/README.md

     * **[P]** Previous Camera
     * **[L]** Saved Camera
 * Event Box Reordering
+  * Can drag index on the UI to reorder
 * Event Box Copy & Duplicate
 * Unclamped value
     * Basic event float value and distribution value no longer have arbitrary clamp